wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-software.rst

 Many of the tools for C++/Java programming are also supported and tested on macOS and Linux.
 Teams programming in C++/Java should be able to develop using these systems, using a Windows system for the Windows-only operations such as the Driver Station, Radio Configuration Utility, and roboRIO Imaging Tool.

+.. important:: The minimum supported macOS version is Mojave (10.14.x).

 LabVIEW FRC (Windows Only)
 --------------------------